jgoerzen/docker-bbs-renegade/bbs-renegade/README.md

     c:
     cd rg
     share
-    renegade -N1
+    renegade -N3  (or whatever; don't mimic what's already running!)

 You can then configure the system as needed.
+Note: this is pretty much the same as you'd see from the auto-started node.

 # More Information